For Coptic Church, changes, questions after priest ouster

 The statement didn’t address some of the AP’s questions, including whether Bishop Youssef was aware of other reports of abuse against Khalil.

-The Coptic Orthodox Church spokesman in Egypt, Father Boules Halim, didn’t respond to specific questions but said that the Church doesn’t cover up crimes against its followers.
+Coptic Orthodox Church spokesman in Egypt, Father Boules Halim, didn’t respond to specific questions but said that the Church doesn’t cover up crimes against its followers.
 Bishop Makarios of the Minya and Abu Qurqas diocese, reached via WhatsApp, declined to comment beyond publicly issued statements.

 Khalil moved on.
 Over the years, Zakhari said, she learned that he led services in different states, sometimes as a visiting priest.
+She said she contacted Coptic leaders to alert them.

-At least one of those stints, at the St. Mary and ArchAngel Gabriel Coptic Orthodox Church of West Virginia in Charleston, came after the 2014 Coptic Church ban against Khalil, according to online photos and posts that appear to show or mention Khalil between late 2015 and early 2016.
+At least one of Khalil’s stints, at the St. Mary and ArchAngel Gabriel Coptic Orthodox Church of West Virginia in Charleston, came after the Church banned him from serving in 2014.

+Between October 2015 and February 2016, three postings captured by the Internet Archive’s Wayback Machine from the website of the West Virginia church appear to mention Khalil.
+Multiple photos of a priest who appears to be Khalil were also posted on the church’s Facebook page in late 2015 and early 2016.
+In some, he’s surrounded by congregation members or poses with children, some wearing costumes, and adults.

-Bassam Makar, treasurer at the West Virginia church, said Khalil served as priest there for about five months as the church’s board wasn’t aware he had been ordered to stop serving.
-When it found out, Khalil’s service was ended, he said.
+Bassam Makar, treasurer at the West Virginia church, said Khalil served as priest there for about five months.
+He said the church’s board wasn’t aware Khalil had been ordered to stop serving and when it found out, Khalil’s service was ended.

 He said there were no complaints from members about Khalil during his time there.